jkcfg/kubernetes/examples/chart/README.md

 # Analogue to a Helm chart

-This examples shows a Helm chart analogue for `jk`.
+This example shows a Helm chart analogue for `jk`.
 The aim is to have a template to which you can supply values upon instantiation.
 Secondarily, the "chart" can be published, and reused in another configuration.
 It's not a goal here to reproduce the